Dog Yeast Infection Home Remedy

 This is where I believe the yeast grows for Dexter.
 As I mentioned earlier, Dexter has Chiari Malformation and Syringomyelia.
 I believe this is hitting him twofold.
 One, the disease itself is compromising his immune system.
 Secondly, his medications are killing off all the good guy bacteria in his gut, and who knows what else they are doing to his body and organs.

 I am very proactive with monitoring his organ function and providing him with as many good foods, supplements, and herbs as possible.
 I can only imagine what he would be like if I did not provide this type of care.
 This is where our new DIY treat recipe will come into play.
 But, there is one more thing that I’m doing to help fight Dexter’s yeasty face.

 He gets regular wipe downs and baths.
 He hates it, but he is very tolerant.
 I have been bathing Dexter with 4-Legger shampoo for many years.
 You can read all about why in any one of these articles.
 I particularly reach for their organic tea tree oil with peppermint and their organic hemp with lemongrass.
 Both of these organic dog shampoos have essential oils that help fight yeast and bacterial infections and offer anti-inflammatory support.

 Next, I try to keep Dexter’s face dry.
 This isn’t an easy task, as he seems to get a wet face every time he takes a drink.
-Lately, I have been spritzing his face with a distilled water, colloidal silver, and Yeasty Beast essential oil mix.
+Lately, I have been spritzing his face with a distilled water and Yeasty Beast essential oil mix.

 Dr. Karen Becker recommends a hydrogen peroxide, white vinegar, and water mix.
 She does mention that it will lighten a dog’s fur, so be thoughtful if you have a dark dog.
 I think I’m going to give this a shot, too: 1 cup hydrogen peroxide, 1-4 cups white vinegar to a gallon of water.